THINGS TO DO IN DUBAI IN 3 OR 4 DAYS

 You might have heard of the gold souks?
 You will find them here, and yes, it is true: There is gold…a lot of gold!But you can buy souvenirs, (traditional) clothes, rugs, and more in this part of Dubai for a much lower price than in the malls.
 You should also take the opportunity to ride an abra – a typical water taxi that gets you from one side of the creek to the other (for just 0.25€).
 This is a traditional and local way of exploring the city.

-This is a fun but stressful day.
+This is a fun but stressful first few hours of the day.
 So, I recommend heading back to your hotel to get ready for another Dubai highlight!
 A desert safari.

 Desert Safari – Around 3 pm